Women & Management

 The awareness and understanding of these (and many more) differences, is important in many aspects of life, including business.
 If we know our memory and emotional perceptions, our verbal communication skills, and our visual perceptions differ, shouldn’t that impact the way we market our products?
 A one size fits all approach to marketing simply doesn’t suffice.

-I also like that she goes over specific gender differences and explains why they exist and then shows us what the business implications of these differences are.
+Brennan goes over specific gender differences and explains why they exist and then shows us what the business implications of these differences are.
 She takes you through step-by-step and answers three important questions.
 What differences exist?
 Why do they exist?
 How do they impact business?